DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 *What do you think?* he asked RAE.

-*I think she's been alone for eleven years, damaged and isolated.
-Trust will not come easily.
-But if we don't go, we may never get another chance.*

 "We go," Jason said.
 "All of us.
 If she doesn't like it, so be it.
 But we're not splitting up now."

 Lina nodded.
 "Smart choice."